 In this case, the group did use an email phishing attack to target unsuspecting admins.
 The email impersonated Microsoft branding and even used validated domain names, encouraging the victims to click on a link to a spoofed login for O365.
 When the targeted employees entered their details on to the fake site their credentials were harvested and available for cyber criminals to carry out ATO attacks.

-For organisations, there are some lessons to be learnt from this ATO campaign.
+For organisations, there are some lessons to be learnt from this account takeover campaign.
 Firstly, O365 is an active target for criminals.
 Secondly, that admin accounts are under threat and need to be afforded additional security.
 Thirdly, that criminals are sophisticated – they use legitimate domains that could easily be mistaken for a genuine service, to trick both employees and traditional spam filters.

 How to protect against ATO in O365